TopBiketoursPortugal/TopBikeToursPortugal/content/testimonials/great-support-and-equipmen.md

 ---
 language: en
-title: Great support and equipmen
+title: Great support and equipment
 quote: I did a week long solo bike ride in northern Portugal and then a 10 day solo bike ride from Porto to Lisbon.
 The company provided excellent support.
   They texted often to make sure things were going OK.
 When I had questions